Ada-Developers-Academy/daily-curriculum/week18/framework-presentations.md

 ##Possible topics

+- General JavaScript stuff
+    - Why does JavaScript (/other languages) use asynchronous calls?
+    - Why does Rails (/other languages) use synchronous calls?
+    - What is CoffeeScript?
+    - Examples of CoffeeScript code

 - General framework stuff
     - Differences between Rails and AngularJS
-    - What is CoffeeScript?
-    - Examples of CoffeeScript code
     - What is MEAN stack?
     - What should you take into consideration when choosing a framework?
         - I have seen this come up in interviews
+    - What is a single-page application?
+    - Single-page applications with frameworks (may or may not be Angular)
+    - Alternatives to AngularJS
+    - Promises, pt 2: Electric Boogaloo

-- AngularJS / front-end
+- AngularJS
     - When is AngularJS a good choice for a framework?
     - When is AngularJS a bad choice?
     - Criticisms of AngularJS
-    - Alternatives to AngularJS
-    - Why does JavaScript (/other languages) use asynchronous calls?
-    - Why does Rails (/other languages) use synchronous calls?
-    - Promises, pt 2: Electric Boogaloo
-    - What is a single-page application?
-    - Single-page applications with frameworks (may or may not be Angular)
     - Why don't you want to use filters for i18n, and/or why don't you want to use a lot of filters on your AngularJS site?

-- Express / middle-stack
-    - When is Express a good
-    - When is Express a bad choice?
-    - Criticisms of Express
-    - Alternatives to Express
-    - A closer look at comparisons between Express and Rails/Sinatra

-- Node / servers
-    - When is Node a good choice?
-    - When is Node a bad choice?
-    - Criticisms of Node
-    - Alternatives to Node
-    - A closer look at comparisons between Node and Rails/Sinatra
-    - Advantages to separating the server-side code from the rest of the app
-    - Disadvantages to separating the server-side code
-    - Explore Node modules

-- MongoDB / MOAR databases
-    - What is a NoSQL database? pt 2: Electric Boogaloo
+    - What is a factory and when should I use one?
-    - When is a NoSQL database a good choice?
+    - What is a service and when should I use one?
-    - When is a NoSQL database a bad choice?
+    - What is a directive and when should I use one?
-    - Criticisms of MongoDB
-    - Alternatives to MongoDB
+    - Refactoring AngularJS: what should I think about?

 - Testing
     - How would you test your app?